What Is Mesothelioma Awareness Day?

 • International Ban Asbestos Secretariat.
 Founded in 2000, IBAS counters misinformation and provides a platform for victims to speak out.
 The IBAS website allows concerned individuals to follow the worldwide effort to ban the toxic mineral.
 IBAS works with organizations in developing countries to help them reach a broader audience.

-The ultimate goal of these organizations is to ensure that all countries are free from the dangers of asbestos exposure.
+These organizations strive to make all countries free from asbestos risks.
 They work to create a safer and healthier world by advocating for an asbestos ban.

 Organizations Raising Asbestos Awareness

-All awareness groups aim to reduce the incidence of mesothelioma and other asbestos-related diseases.
+All awareness groups seek to reduce mesothelioma and other asbestos-related diseases.
 More than 70 activist organizations spread awareness about the dangers of asbestos.

 Awareness Organizations